Septum Piercing Healing & Aftercare

 Looking after your septum piercing is vital to ensure it doesn’t get infected.
 You won’t want to show off your new facial bling when it’s sore and bacteria-filled!
 Next up are a few of our top aftercare tips to help your beautiful new piercing heal properly.

 Avoid putting soap, alcohol, creams, oils or other ointments directly onto your septum piercing to clean it, as harsh chemicals such as these can irritate it and dry the skin.
 Wash your hands with antibacterial soap before cleaning your septum piercing to ensure it stays free of bacteria.
-In doing so, try not to clean your septum piercing excessively, i.e., more than twice per day, as this can cause it to dry out and delay its healing.
+In doing so, try not to clean your septum piercing excessively, i.e., more than twice per day, as this can cause it to dry out or bleed.

 It’s important that you clean your septum piercing twice a day using a saline solution.
 You can create a homemade saline solution using salt and warm water.
 Here’s how: